Albert Cheesebrough: Leicester City

-He was sold to Matt Gillies's Leicester City in June 1959 for a fee of £20,000.
+Cheesebrough was sold to Matt Gillies's Leicester City in June 1959 for a fee of £20,000.
 At Filbert Street, Cheesebrough was the club's top-scorer in 1959–60 with 17 goals in 45 appearances.
 He then hit 12 goals in 42 games in 1960–61, and was part of the City side who were defeated 2–0 by Tottenham Hotspur in the FA Cup final at Wembley.
 City had to play most of the game with ten men after Len Chalmers picked up an injury; Cheesebrough later recalled that "the pitch was very tiring so playing with 10 men was very hard".
 He scored 11 goals in 26 games in 1961–62, as City posted a 14th-place finish in the league.
-He played in the European Cup Winners’ Cup against Glenavon and eventual winners Atlético Madrid.
-He hit three goals in 25 games in 1962–63, but was not included in the "Foxes" side that lost to Manchester United in the 1963 FA Cup final.
+He played in the European Cup Winners' Cup against Glenavon and eventual winners Atlético Madrid.
+He hit three goals in 25 games in 1962–63.
+He was not included in the "Foxes" side that lost to Manchester United in the 1963 FA Cup final.

 Port Vale

-He moved to Freddie Steele's Port Vale for a then club record fee of £15,000 in July 1963.
+Cheesebrough moved to Freddie Steele's Port Vale for a then club record fee of £15,000 in July 1963.
 He opened his account at Vale Park with a hat-trick in a 3–0 win over Brentford on 16 September.
-In November of that year however he underwent a cartilage operation, and his recovery kept him out of action for the rest of the 1963–64 season; he scored seven goals in 27 games that season.
-He proved his determination by returning to fitness in the 1964–65 season and finishing as the club's top-scorer, though with a grand total of seven goals in 32 games it was the first time since David Bowcock in 1917–18 that such a low total earned a player this accolade.
+In November of that year however, he underwent a cartilage operation, and his recovery kept him out of action for the rest of the 1963–64 season; he scored seven goals in 27 games that season.
+He proved his determination by returning to fitness in the 1964–65 season and finishing as the club's top-scorer, though with a total of seven goals in 32 games it was the first time since David Bowcock in 1917–18 that such a low total earned a player this accolade.
 The "Valiants" scored just 41 goals all season long, and the arrival of Jackie Mudie could not prevent an inevitable relegation out of the Third Division.

 Mansfield Town

-He moved to Mansfield Town on a free transfer in July 1965.
+Cheesebrough moved to Mansfield Town on a free transfer in July 1965.
 The "Stags" were managed by former teammate Tommy Cummings.
 He made 24 Third Division appearances at Field Mill in 1965–66 and 1966–67, before a broken leg ended his career.

 International career

-He also made one appearance for England at Under-23 level against France at Bristol City's Ashton Gate Stadium in 1956.
+He also made one appearance for England at Under-23 level against France at Ashton Gate in 1956.

 Post-retirement and family

-After retiring from the game he went on to run a butcher's shop business in Southport; he had learned the ropes of the meat trade whilst playing at Port Vale.
+After retiring from the game, Cheesebrough ran a butcher's shop business in Southport; he had learned the ropes of the meat trade whilst playing at Port Vale.

 His daughter, Susan, represented Great Britain at the Summer Olympics in 1976 and 1980 as a gymnast, and was British national champion in 1978 and 1979.
 His grandfather, also named Albert Cheesebrough, was killed by sniper fire shortly after the Second Battle of Krithia in World War I.

 Cheesebrough died in Southport on 2 September 2020, aged 85.